 The Founder of the Dakabin Station Action Group is Gemma Gale.
 She is 32 years old, married to Simon and they have four young children (8, 6, 4 and 2).
-She has lived in Kallangur her whole life and has seen the area grow from a small rural town to a bustling and thriving suburbia.
+She has lived in Kallangur her whole life and has seen the area grow from a small rural town into a bustling and thriving suburbia.

 Throughout this population and infrastructure growth Dakabin Station has remained virtually the same.
 It has been overlooked, forgotten about and because of that neglect the station is disconnected from the community and other public transport services.
 Living in the area for so long Gemma has seen the problems at Dakabin Station rise in number and severity.
 When she became a stay at home mum and began driving her husband to the station every day she realised just how bad the situation had become.
 In 2011 she began investigations first with the State Government then the Moreton Bay Regional Council.
 After a meeting with the Division 7 Councillor, who showed Gemma the plans for a relocated Dakabin Station, she thought that all was going to be well and that there was going to be changes made.
 However, after sending enquiries to QR & Translink they categorically denied any such plan and simply stated “there are no current or future plans to upgrade Dakabin Station”.
 It became alarmingly evident that there was no real plan or funding for relocating Dakabin Station or making any changes to it at all.
 It was then that Gemma realised she needed to act.